fermenreq/energy-measurement-project-ARDUINO/README.md

 # Energy-Measurement-Project: ARDUINO

-Final career project about an energy measurenment system
+Final degree project about an energy measurenment system

 This manuscript presents an energy-measurement project for a particular home, composed by one or more devices using low cost microcontrollers.